 When Disaster Strikes Here at Home...

 our emergency response team mobilizes immediately, reaching out to free clinics and health centers in our network of over 1,000 safety net partner facilities to deliver the right aid to survivors in urgent need.
 But we don’t stop there; we follow up with field visits and ongoing recovery assistance for communities in crisis.
-From the 9/11 WTC attacks, Hurricanes Katrina and Sandy, to the Joplin tornado, and in 2017, Hurricanes Maria, Irma & Harvey and on to the 2018 California Wildfires and now Hurricane Florence, Americares has been on the scene, delivering crucial help, reducing human suffering, and helping communities recover.
+From the 9/11 WTC attacks, Hurricanes Katrina and Sandy, to the Joplin tornado, and in 2017, Hurricanes Maria, Irma & Harvey and on to the 2018 California Wildfires, Hurricane Florence and Hurricane Michael, Americares has been on the scene, delivering crucial help, reducing human suffering, and helping communities recover.

 Historic 2017 Atlantic Hurricane Season

 November 30 marked the official end of a historic 2017 Atlantic Hurricane season which produced 17 named storms, including four hurricanes which made landfall (Harvey, Irma, Maria and Nate) affecting roughly 25.8 million people.
 For the first time in 12 years, a major hurricane made landfall affecting the continental US, and the first time ever two Category 4 storms hit the continental U.S. in the same season.
 Hurricane Harvey set a new record for the most rainfall from a U.S. tropical cyclone, with more than 50 inches of rain in some areas.
 Two weeks later, Hurricane Irma became the strongest Atlantic Ocean hurricane on record and the public response resulted in one of the largest sheltering missions in U.S. history.
 Hurricane Maria was the third major hurricane to his the US this season, and was the first Category 4 hurricane to make landfall on the main island of Puerto Rico in 85 years.